Fan Jinshi: Education

 Fan Jinshi graduated from School of Archaeology and Museology(previously under the Department of History) in Peking University in 1963.
 Fan first visited Dunhuang in 1962, on a school-organized trip to the Dunhuang Institute of Cultural Relics (now Dunhuang Academy).
-Su Bai, a veteran archaeologist at Peking University, was reportedly an instructor and mentor to her during her time at university.
+Su Bai, a veteran archaeologist at Peking University, was reportedly an instructor and mentor to her during her time at the university.

 Career

 After graduation, she was dispatched to Dunhuang, where she worked in the Dunhuang Institute of Cultural Relics (now Dunhuang Research Academy).
 At the time of her arrival, the academy's headquarters was not a comfortable place to live and did not have electricity or running water.

 In August 1984 she became deputy director of the Dunhuang Research Academy, rising to Director in April 1998, after 35 years of service at the institute.
 In January 2015 she became the honorary director.
-She also served as a part-time professor and doctoral supervisor at the Lanzhou University.
+She also served as a part-time professor and doctoral supervisor at Lanzhou University.